uschatto/SE-Final-Project/PROCESS.md

 ## SCRUMBAN
 The core software process that we used was 'pair programming'.
 We followed scrumban methodology and tracked our progress.
 We created 10 stories to be completed by the end of this milestone of which 8 were done in pairs.
-After a task was done, we discussed how we did it and if the pair faced any obstacles in their task.
+After a task was done, we discussed how we did it, if the pair faced any obstacles in their task and what is to be done next by the pair.
 A detailed description of our work is given below:

 ### Iteration 1 :